anyaevostinar/anyaevostinar.github.io/classes/111-f24/hw4.md

 ### Overview
 Scrabble is a word game in which players form words from a collection of tiles in their hand.
-There are multiple players — usually up to four in the living-room version of the game, and precisely two in the *Word Freak* version). (*Word Freak* is a real book about the high-rolling world of international Scrabble contestants.)
+There are multiple players — usually up to four in the living-room version of the game, and precisely two in the *Word Freak* version. (*Word Freak* is a real book about the high-rolling world of international Scrabble contestants.)

 * The first player draws a “hand” of seven tiles from a collection of 100, each of which has a letter printed on it.
 They then form a legal word and place it in the middle of the 15-by-15 grid that serves as the gameboard.
 The player then randomly draws tiles from the unused tiles from the original set of 100 to replenish their hand up to seven tiles.